 By looking for ways to personalize every interaction, you will minimize the chances of going through those painful learning experiences.

-You might come up with ways to make the guest of honor feel extra special, like having signage with their name on it at the front entrance or a pin.
+You might develop ways to make the guest of honor feel extra special, like having signage with their name on it at the front entrance or a pin.

 You may have noticed more personalized products on the rise in retail.
 Whether it is a Coke bottle with your name on it during the “Share A Coke” campaign or a Peppermint Latte from Starbucks with your name on it, personalization is a wise business practice.